 7) Climate awareness educator

-Because so many factors feed into the health of our environment – and this in turn feeds into climate change – it can be difficult to grasp climate concerns, let alone know how to contribute in a positive way.
+It can be difficult to grasp climate concerns, let alone know how to contribute in a positive way.
 But in recent years, more opportunities to do work that focuses on climate awareness have become available.

 8) Environmental disaster responder

 Responding to on-the-ground needs after a natural disaster is essential to ensure the well-being of communities.
-As a responder to environmental disasters, the contribution you make could mean the difference between life and death for community members.
+As a responder to environmental disasters, the contribution you make could be the difference between life and death for community members.

 Projects that focus on community development all year round can address the long-term effects of natural disasters.